pasqal-io/emulators/docs/index.md

 ```

-Join us on [Slack](https://pasqalworkspace.slack.com/archives/C07MUV5K7EU) or by [e-mail](mailto:emulation@pasqal.com) to give us feedback about how you plan to use Emu-MPS or if you require specific feature-upgrades.
+Join us on [Slack](https://pasqalworkspace.slack.com/archives/C07MUV5K7EU) or by [e-mail](mailto:emulation@pasqal.com) to give us feedback about how you plan to use the emulators or if you require specific feature-upgrades.

 ## Usage